-- In the case of a student for whom adaptations were made in the writing of the examination, this must be indicated as described on the NSE English 10 Instructions to Teachers sheet. - As soon as possible following the completion of the examination scoring, teachers must return to the School Assessment Coordinator all student examinations, as well as the teacher copy of the examination, and the NSE English 10 Marking Guide(s).
+- In the case of a student for whom adaptations were made in the writing of the examination, this must be indicated as described on the NSE English 10 Instructions to Teachers sheet. - As soon as possible following the completion of the examination scoring, teachers must return to the School Assessment Coordinator all student examination materials and the NSE English 10 Marking Guide(s).
 The School Assessment Coordinator accounts for (and, if necessary, follows up on) all materials sent to the school, completes the Quality Control Declaration form, and packages the required materials.
 Materials are to be returned to the Department of Education and Early Childhood Development using the return Canada Post Bill of Lading. - The Nova Scotia Examinations are secure.
-Therefore, all examination material received by the school, used and unused, must be accounted for and returned to the department.
+Therefore all examination material received by the school, used and unused, must be accounted for and returned to the department.
 Under no circumstance is reproduction of any part of the examination permitted.
 This includes student work.
-Teachers are to ensure that copies of student work written using assistive technology are deleted from all locations once printed.